 Before purchasing, you should make sure that you're clear about the breadth of your specific contract.
 Standard pet insurance will cover most accidents and illnesses, but insurance providers will exclude some common things.
 Here are the most common exclusions:

 - Behavior issues

 - Hip dysplasia

 Even the best insurers won't completely cover preexisting conditions, which are defined as ailments that your pet had before you purchased coverage.
 Some insurers like Embrace will cover curable preexisting conditions, but not incurable ones.
+(How this works: If your pet shows no signs or symptoms of the condition for 12 months after the date of onset, Embrace will expire it as a pre-existing condition and cover it for the life of the pet.)
 For owners with pets that are already sick and can't be cured, this means that pet insurance may not provide a lot of coverage.